0dayfall/generationk/README.md

 	close []float64
 }

-//Setup is used to declare what indicators will be used func (ma *MACrossStrategy) Once(ctx *K.Context, ohlc *K.OHLC) error {
+//Once is used to declare what indicators will be used; it's run once func (ma *MACrossStrategy) Once(ctx *K.Context, ohlc *K.OHLC) error {

 	//The closing prices
 	ma.close = ohlc.Close

-	//The Simple Moving Average length 50 periods, the ones from 0 to 50 will be registred in the array as well ma.ma50 = indicators.SimpleMovingAverage(ohlc.Close, 50)
+	//The Simple Moving Average length 50 periods, the ones from 0 to 50
+	//will be registred in the array as well ma.ma50 = indicators.SimpleMovingAverage(ohlc.Close, 50)

-	//If the init period is set PerBar will not be called until the InitPeriod is reached ctx.SetInitPeriod(50)
+	//If the init period is set, the PerBar function below will not be called
+	//until the InitPeriod is reached
+	ctx.SetInitPeriod(50)

+	//No errors to my knowledge
 	return nil
 }

 //PerBar gets called when there is new data coming in func (ma *MACrossStrategy) PerBar(k int, callback K.Callback) error {

+	//Closing price breaks the MA50
 	if ma.close[k] > ma.ma50[k] {
-		if !callback.Owning() {
+		//Are we owning this stock since before? if !callback.Owning() {
-			callback.SendOrder(K.BuyOrder, K.MarketOrder, 100)
+			//No. Then we can buy 100 stocks with a marketorder callback.SendOrder(K.BuyOrder, K.MarketOrder, 100)

 ```